 So what can hoteliers do in the meantime?
-The best bet would be to Incorporate this data into your website directly.
-Instead of just listing that you offer WiFi, list what speeds guest should experience while they are there.
+The best bet would be to incorporate this data into your website directly.
+Instead of just listing that you offer WiFi, list what speeds guests should experience while they are there.
 If your speeds are on the lower end, it may be time to contact your provider to see about increasing them.
 Depending on your area, increased speeds may not be an option, but this will also apply to your competition.
 They will most likely be using the same provider and will have comparable speeds.
-So don’t let lower speeds keep you from advertising exactly what your hotel has to offer.
-If you have the option to upgrade, do it and use your faster connection speeds as a selling point and brand yourself as the the hotel with the fastest internet in town.
+So don’t let lower speeds keep you from advertising precisely what your hotel has to offer.
+If you have the option to upgrade, do it and use your faster connection speeds as a selling point and brand yourself as the hotel with the fastest internet in town.

 If you want to go a step farther, find out what cellular coverage is available in your area and which works best in your rooms.
 Chances are your staff will have a variety of providers, so ask them to walk around different parts of the property and see what kind of signal strength they get.
-Have your front desk staff keep track of this and incorporate it into the check in process.
-Ask your guests who their providers are and you can attempt to match them in a room with the best reception.
+Have your front desk staff keep track of this and incorporate it into the check-in process.
+Ask your guests who their providers are, and you can attempt to match them in a room with the best reception.

-If you host a lot of business travelers, these little touch can really help to build loyalty and overall satisfaction.
+If you host a lot of business travelers, these little touches can help to build loyalty and overall satisfaction.
 These are the kind of details guests typically don’t think about when booking their hotels, but often come up during their stay.
 Being able to address unknown needs will keep the positive reviews coming in and help to differentiate yourself from the competition.